Reference Dependence and Labor Market Fluctuations

 You may be able to download this chapter for free via the Document Object Identifier.

 We incorporate reference-dependent worker behavior into a search-matching model of the labor market, in which firms have all the bargaining power and productivity follows a log-linear AR(1) process.
 Motivated by Akerlof (1982) and Bewley (1999), we assume that existing workers’ output falls stochastically from its normal level when their wage falls below a "reference point", which (following Köszegi and Rabin 2006) is equal to their lagged-expected wage.
 We formulate the model game-theoretically and show that it has a unique subgame perfect equilibrium that exhibits the following properties: existing workers experience downward wage rigidity, as well as destruction of output following negative shocks due to layoffs or loss of morale; newly hired workers earn relatively flexible wages, but not as much as in the benchmark without reference dependence; market tightness is more volatile than under this benchmark.
 We relate these findings to the debate over the “Shimer puzzle” (Shimer 2005).

 Spiegler acknowledges financial support from the European Research Council, Grant no. 230251.
-We thank Gadi Bar-Levy, Martin Dufwenberg, Erik Eyster, Robert Hall, Elhanan Helpman, Giuseppe Moscarini, Christopher Pissarides, Thijs van Rens, Ariel Rubinstein, Ron Siegel, Balazs Szentes, Eran Yashiv, Michael Woodford, Alwyn Young and numerous seminar participants for helpful comments.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.
+Eliaz acknowledges financial support from the European Commission, grant PCIG11-GA-2012-321549.
+We thank Gadi Bar-Levy, Martin Dufwenberg, Erik Eyster, Elhanan Helpman, Christopher Pissarides, Thijs van Rens, Ariel Rubinstein, Ron Siegel, Balazs Szentes, Eran Yashiv, Michael Woodford, Alwyn Young and numerous seminar participants for helpful comments.